Running Git Pull, Commit, Push Without Re-authenticating (SSH, Credential)

 5

-# Accept the defaults (Enter) for any prompts.
+# Accept the defaults (press Enter for each prompt)

 ssh-keygen -t rsa -C "Git" -b 4096